SokratisPapadopoulos/FinancialSampleAnalysis/README.md

 - ###### Step 4.

-In order to have a better analysis and more meaningful insights, i had to create a date table and connected it with my primary table.
+In order to have a better analysis and more meaningful insights, i had to create a date table and connected it with my primary table which named it Calendar.

 - ###### Step 5.